 Temba Bavuma in the WTC final (Source: AP Photos)

-The World Test Champions South Africa would be without their charismatic skipper Temba Bavuma in the two-match Test series against Zimbabwe.
+The World Test Champions, South Africa, will be without their charismatic skipper Temba Bavuma in the two-match Test series against Zimbabwe.

-Proteas Set To Try Out Youngsters In The Zimbabwe Series
+Proteas Set To Try Out Youngsters In Absence Of Seniors On Zimbabwe Tour

 South Africa's Updated Test Squad For Zimbabwe Series